 Even when you do your best, gout never truly goes away.
 The best you can do is keep your beardie as comfortable as possible until the day comes when the pain becomes too much.

 Hatchling bearded dragons with gout should be euthanized.
 I don’t say this to be cruel or callous; as stated earlier, gout is extremely painful — like hundreds of tiny knives stabbing you when you move.
 Older bearded dragons can be medicated and receive a special low-protein diet to counter the effects of this disease, but young bearded dragons need a high-protein diet to live and grow.
-It is kindest to euthanize the young victims, and curse the breeder whose lazy breeding caused such a tragedy.
+It is kindest to euthanize the young victims, and curse the breeder whose irresponsible practices caused such a tragedy.